chromaui/chromatic-docs/figma.md

 # Figma plugin (beta)

-Storybook Connect is a Figma plugin that allows you to link stories to Figma components .
+Storybook Connect is a Figma plugin that allows you to link stories to Figma components.
 Once connected, you can view your live stories in the design workspace without leaving Figma.

 <video autoPlay muted playsInline loop width="560px" class="center" style="pointer-events: none;">
   <source src="img/figma-plugin-overview.mp4" type="video/mp4" />